Point Pleasant Beach Boardwalk and Jenkinson’s: A Family-Friendly Beach Day

 Explore the quaint town of Point Pleasant Beach

 Off the boardwalk, downtown Point Pleasant Beach is full of interesting shops and eateries.
-Find something unique at Stella e Luna or stock up on beach day essentials at Bain’s Hardware.
+Find something unique at Stella e Luna or stock up on beach day essentials at Bain’s Point Hardware.
 For seafood specialties, grab a table at The Patio Bar, The Shrimp Box, or The Wharfside—these are all fantastic options offering lobster and local catch and sometimes live music.
-Or, if you’re thinking sunset picnic (yes, please), head to the OG Jersey Mike’s subs or the famous Joe Leone’s Italian Specialities & Catering for a true on-the-beach feast.
+Or, if you’re thinking of a sunset picnic (yes, please), head to the OG Jersey Mike’s subs or the famous Joe Leone’s Italian Specialities & Catering for a true on-the-beach feast.

 For more information, visit the Point Pleasant Beach Boardwalk website or Jenkinson’s website.